 Developing myself and others

-“Coaching people and enabling them to work better is something I had wanted to do for a long time.
-In my current job as Chapter Lead that is my precise role.
-Chapter Lead is not a full-time job and for 50% of my time I work in a squad as a data analyst.
-That combination of dealing with content and coaching people suits me perfectly.
+“Coaching people and enabling them to work better based on specialist knowledge is something I had wanted to do for a long time.
+My work as chapter lead allows me to do just that; I spend 50% of my time coaching people and making the organisation more data-driven, and for the rest of the time I work in a squad (team) as a data analyst.
+That combination of dealing with content and coaching people suits me perfectly.”

-“The role of Chapter Lead attracted me because I not only want to move ahead myself, but also want to help my colleagues to develop.
-That can be done, for example, by means of coaching interviews, in which I challenge ‘my’ chapter members to set ambitious goals for themselves.
+“The role of chapter lead appealed to me, not only because I want to move ahead myself, but also because I really want to help my colleagues to develop.
+One way I do that is through coaching interviews, in which I challenge ‘my’ chapter members to set ambitious goals for themselves.
 The central question is: what do you want to achieve for yourself, your team and the bank?
-But coaching is also about setting a good example and making people enthusiastic about working with data.
-It’s great to see that people doing what they enjoy contribute more.
-At ING we have ample freedom to do what interests us.
-If I want to take a course or training programme, I can arrange it in a few clicks.
-In One Analytics we’ve set aside four hours a week to work on specialist knowledge.
-We set time aside, for example, to learn a particular analysis tool or technique.
-And there are programmes for continuing development of analysts’ soft skills.
-Because specialist knowledge is one thing, but dealing with all the questions from the organisation, handling time pressure tackling those issues that generate real added value is enormously important too.”
+Coaching is also about setting a good example and making people enthusiastic about working with data.
+It’s great to see that people contribute more when they enjoy their work.
+At ING we have lots of freedom to do what interests us.
+If I want to take a course or training programme, I can arrange it in a few clicks.”

-“I’ve not been working long at ING, but so far it has lived up to my expectations.
-One Analytics is a really nice club with talented data analysts and data scientists.
-The agile way of working, with short sprints and clear agreements, suits me down to the ground.
-And for data analysts it’s paradise here.
-There’s such an enormous quantity of data, you can really indulge yourself!
-Because there’s so much still to discover and improve, your work really does make for happier customers and better results for the bank.
-And finally ING is a very good, open organisation that offers many different avenues: if you want, you can get to know all aspects of the bank and continue to develop.
-I think the last point in particular is extremely important.”
+“1-1 Analytics is a really nice club with talented data analysts and data scientists.
+There’s such an enormous volume of data, you can really indulge yourself – within the regulatory limits of course.
+It’s paradise here for data people!
+Because there’s so much still to discover, our work really does make for happier customers and better results for the bank.
+And lastly ING is a very good, open organisation that offers many different avenues: if you want, you can get to know all aspects of the bank and never stop growing – and I think that’s extremely important too.”